The Impact Of Adverse Childhood Experiences-đź’ś

 linked to depression, anxiety, and PTSD in adulthood.
 Because of this, many adults with ACEs struggle with

 unhealthy coping habits like substance abuse.
-Toxic stress from past experiences with abuse changes how your brain will react to stress later in life, without a doubt.
+Toxic stress from adverse experiences with abuse changes how your brain will react to stress later in life, without a doubt.

 Studies also highlight how can ACEs raise the